 On October 20, 2020, the Company granted an aggregate of 300,000 RSUs to Board members with these RSUs vesting in eight equal quarterly installments commencing on February 1, 2021, provided the Board members remain directors of the Company.
-As of June 30, 2021, 75,000 RSUs had vested and were issued to Board members.
+In April 2021 the Compensation Committee amended the vesting schedule to a one-year vesting period.
+As of September 30, 2021, 112,500 RSUs had vested and 75,000 were issued to Board members.